Oakley-class lifeboat: The 48ft 6in Oakley

 Like the smaller boats, the 48 ft 6 in Oakleys were prone to hull deterioration through electrolysis and were not considered for sale for further use.
 Initially, all five boats were put on display at various locations, but two, 48-01 and 48-13 were subsequently broken up.
 After ten years on display, 48-12 was sold to a private owner who removed the water ballast system and put the boat back on the water, leaving 48-02 and 48-03 on public display at Lands End and Hythe Marina respectively.
-48-02 James and Catherine MacFarlane after being out in the open at Lands End since 1988, has been sold to a private owner in July 2016 and moved to Berkshire for restoration.
+48-02, James and Catherine MacFarlane, after being out in the open at Lands End since 1988, was sold to a private owner in July 2016 and moved to Berkshire for restoration.